harpalassi/Twitter-Data-Analyser/README.md

 # Twitter Data Analyser

-*Twitter Data Analyser* shows a stream of Donald Trumps tweets and a stream of Fox News Headlines.
+*Twitter Data Analyser* shows a stream of Donald Trump's tweets and a stream of Fox News Headlines.
 It then creates a word cloud using saved tweets, and a graph of the time of day when tweets are posted.

-See project live here: [Twitter Data Analyser](https://harpalassi.github.io/Twitter-Data-Analyser)
+See project live here: [Twitter Data Analyser](https://harpalassi.github.io/twitter-data-analyser)

 ## Getting Started